OUR RESEARCH

 Materials for Laser Systems

-We develop, fabricate and evaluate new materials that can meet the needs of advanced laser systems, such as precisely fabricated targets, ultra-thin polymer films that support target capsules and polymer coatings able to withstand extreme environments.
-Our teams also study the growth of crystals in deuterium and tritium isotopes, which are used as fuel in fusion ignition experiments, exploring how to develop uniform material layers that are smooth and nearly defect free.
+The intricate, delicate targets like the ones used in NIF experiments that have achieved ignition are marvels of design, engineering and precise manufacturing.
+We develop, build and evaluate new materials that can meet the needs of advanced laser systems, such as smooth, nearly defect-free targets, ultra-thin polymer films that support target capsules and polymer coatings able to withstand extreme environments.
+Our teams also study the growth of crystals in deuterium and tritium isotopes.

 Our Facilities, Centers and Institutes